chloerobotics/chloebot/README.md

 Our philosophies:

 "The most beautiful experience we have is the mysterious.
-It is the  emotion that stands at the cradle of all art and science" - Albert Einstein
+It is the  emotion that stands at the cradle of all art and science" -Albert Einstein

-"Anyone can cook" - that french chef from Ratatouille
+"Anyone can cook" - that French chef from Ratatouille

 "Less bragging and flash, more science and math " - *chloe*